Charitable donations and appeals

 Donations and bequests

 Organisations can appeal for donations from the general public or from businesses.
-Donations need not be confined to money; they can include goods and services, such as perishable and non-perishable items, blankets, computers or specialised labour skills.
+Donations don't need to be confined to money; they can include goods and services, such as perishable and non-perishable items, blankets, computers or specialised labour skills.

-Your organisation may need a licence to collect donations - see the Consumer and Business Services website.
+Your organisation may need a licence to collect donations.

 Cash donations to volunteer organisations are generally tax-deductible, which adds further incentive for a person or group to make a contribution.
 Organisations need to register for deductible gift recipient status through the Australian Taxation Office (ATO) for this benefit to apply.